sennykalidien/looklive-server/README.md

 - changing CSS classes according to the BEM method
 - adding better CSS markup with flexbox and transition: translate;

 These points didn't gave me much improvement in speed.
 Maybe in theory 1-3 ms. Practically nothing.
 The big changes in speed came around when I began to optimize the images (mainly the header.png image --> header.jpg) and remove the jQuery script.
-I bassicly bisected the speed, from 5.32 --> 2.21.
+I bassicly bisected the aggregated time from 5.32 --> 2.21.

 Transforming the website into a SPA increased the loading time by 76m (total: 2.99), which makes sense, because I've added some libraries and JavaScript code.